Minus World: Other glitched worlds

+Just like the Minus World, the 247 inaccessible worlds are extraneous and can result in glitches, softlocks and crashes.

 History

 When Super Mario Bros. creator Shigeru Miyamoto was asked about the Minus World, he denied authorship and said that it was not intended.
 When asked later about the Minus World, Miyamoto commented that while it was a glitch, the fact that it does not crash the game makes it a feature as well.
 Since its discovery, the Minus World has resulted in people believing that Super Mario Bros. designers hid secret levels for skilled players to find.
 It was featured in the third issue of Nintendo Power, describing it as "an endless water world from which no one has ever escaped."
 This appearance provided photographic evidence of the glitch.

 Reception

 The Minus World was an "incredible phenomenon" and has become well-known over time according to Screen Rant, becoming a part of the video game design lexicon.
 Siliconera staff called it "legendary," while Game Informer writer Ian Boudreau called it "one of gaming's most famous glitches."
 Kotaku writer Jason Schreier wrote that it was "seared into video game history."
 Nintendo Life writer Gavin Lane called it "one of the most famous" of Nintendo's glitches.
 Edge staff discussed how its impact was "purely symbolic and contextual," discussing it as the glitch with the most "lasting influence."
 They felt that it was so appealing because it was relatively easy to accomplish, suggesting that its early popularity influenced the trend of secret levels.
 Both Screen Rant and GamesRadar+ made note of the fact that it is an infinite water level, with Screen Rant calling it "every gamer's worst nightmare."
 GamesRadar+ Justin Towell called it "one of the greatest" video game secrets.
 According to a game play counselor for Nintendo, the Minus World was one of the most often-requested tricks by callers.